Androlit/BookCloud/README.md

 **Overview:**

-A project named “Android Application for Book Rent Sell and Exchange” is an android based application which will contribute to ease communication between book people want to buy and sell books.
-For an easily accessible book service this app can contribute digitally to the society.
+It’s is an android based application which will contribute to ease communication between peoples who wants to buy and sell books.

 **Motivation and Objectives:**